-- Example 7.5 fits the Normal Logistic (LOG3) model on p.21 top.
+- Example 7.5 fits the Normal Logistic (LOG3) model on p.17 top.
 Homoskedastic fit is way off (table at bottom of page and graph).
 Could model variances but that too is off (table) and doesn't take account of repeated measurements.
-As in last e.g., we model the upper asymptotes (θ1s) as in Output 7.7b.
+As in last e.g., we model the upper asymptotes (θ_1 s) as in Output 7.7a.
 Can test this model (and modeled variance model) vs. homoskedastic one with -2LL's since nested, but must compare last 2 models with AIC since neither is nested.
 Winner is this hierarchical one.
-Comparing Outputs 7.7a and 7.7b, note the large reduction in the SE of the LD50 parameter (θ2). - Example 7.6 (PK of theophylline) 12 subjects; fit population model function in Equation 7.12 reparameterized as in 7.14 ...
+Comparing Outputs 7.7a and 7.7b, note the large reduction in the SE of the LD50 parameter (θ_2). - Example 7.6 (PK of theophylline) 12 subjects; fit population model function in Equation 7.12 reparameterized as in 7.14 ...
 7.15.
 Parameters have important interpretations: clearance, absorption, elimination, AUC, t{max}, c{max}.
-The twist here is distributions of one parameter is skewed, so we use the Log-Normal distribution as in Equations 7.16-7.18.
-Key output in 7.8; retain the claim that 'var_uw' = 0, so it is dropped in Output 7.8.
-Interpretations on pp.27-8 are key! - Time Series Errors.
+The twist here is distributions of some parameters are skewed, so we use the Log-Normal distribution as in Equations 7.16-7.18.
+Key output in 7.8; retain the claim that 'sab' = 0, so it is dropped in Output 7.8.
+Interpretations on p.21 are key!
+Aside: the program on p.21 fits the additive Normal (not Log-Normal) distribution: since these models are not nested, comparisons must use AIC instead of -2LL; the AIC also shows preference for Log-Normal case so we use Output 7.8 for these data. - Time Series Errors.
 AR(1) structure is given in Equation 7.21: it relates the residual from one day to the residual from the previous day.
-Rho (ρ) is between -1 and 1.
-Time series analysis is more common in econometrics than other fields. - Example 7.7.
+Phi (φ) is between -1 and 1.
+Time series analysis is more common in economics than other fields. - Example 7.7.
 4000 plastic beads placed into a sheep, and counting how many remain in the sheep over time.
-The model function is on p.29: modified LL2.
-Residual plot is also on p.29.
+The model function is at the bottom of p.22: modified LL2.
+Residual plot is on the top of p.23.
 Notice the sine pattern this demonstrates the AR(1) structure.
 But, the non-constant variance presents a big problem called nonstationarity.

 - Example 7.8.
 Atkinson gives PK/theophylline data for a single horse.
-When we fit the IP3 model in Equation 7.12, we get the residual plot on p.30.
-Kind of see a sine pattern, but these data are not rich enough to fit the AR(1) error pattern, so we move on to: - Example 7.9.
+When we fit the IP3 model in Equation 7.12, we get the residual plot at the bottom of p.23.
+Kind of see a sine pattern, but these data are not rich enough to fit the AR(1) error pattern. - Example 7.9.
 Sredni gives chloride ion transport through blood cell walls data.
-Measurements on the same unit (person?) over time, so they are probably correlated; measurements are taken every 0.1 minutes (i.e., every 6 seconds).
-We fit the LL3 model in Equation 7.23: θ1 is the UA, θ2 is the LA, θ3 is the LD50.
-NLIN and Output 7.9a on p.31 ignores the problem; when we take the associated residuals and plot residuals versus the lagged-residuals, we get the plot at the top of p.32.
+Measurements on the same unit (person?) over time, so they are correlated; measurements are taken every 0.1 minutes (every 6 seconds).
+We fit the LL3 model in Equation 7.23: θ_1 is the UA, θ_2 is the LA, θ_3 is the LD50.
+NLIN and Output 7.9a at bottom of p.24 ignores the problem; when we take the associated residuals and plot residuals versus the lagged-residuals, we get the plot at the top of p.25.
 Think in terms of

-$$\varepsilon{t} = \rho \varepsilon{t-1} + a{t}$$
+$$\varepsilon_t = \phi \varepsilon{t-1} + a_t \quad (7.21)$$